 But there are two species of bed bugs that have a distinct preference for human blood: the common bedbug, Cimex lectularius L., and the tropical bed bug, C. hemipterus Fabr.
 So far, in the United States, reported cases of the tropical bed bug have been limited to Florida.
 But the common bed bug is a different story.
 The source of all of our bed bug problems in New Jersey, as in most places, is because of this one blood-sucking parasite.

 The common bed bug, which is tolerant of cooler temperatures, has a worldwide distribution throughout North America, Europe, and Central Asia.
 They have been found in all fifty states.
 The tri-state area has been especially hard-hit with bed bug infestations in recent years because of our population density and mobile population.
 Although the common bed bug prefers human blood, its will also suck the blood from other animals when in a pinch, feeding off birds, bats, rodents, and our domestic pets.
-The professional bed bug exterminators at Cowleys Pest Services offer bed bug control in Trenton, Toms River, Edison, Brick and more.
+The professional bed bug exterminators at Cowleys Pest Services offer bed bug control in Edison, Woodbridge, Lakewood and more.

 Still looking for additional information?
 Check out our in-depth bed bug technical papers by clicking the "Learn More" button!